ASTM C136 Sieve Analysis Explained (Procedure, Calculations, and Automation for CMT Labs)

-Because many pavement and slab designs are controlled by flexural performance, this test is a key part of DOT and infrastructure quality control.
+Because many pavement designs are governed by flexural performance, ASTM C78 is a core quality control test for DOT and infrastructure work.

 | Parameter | Description | Example Field Type in Aldoa |